SummaryRead the full fact sheet

 Partying is a chance to meet people, spend time with friends and relax.
 It's also important to take care of yourself and the people around you.
 You may encounter risks from alcohol or other drug use (your own use or that of others).

-These risks include drinking too much, alcohol poisoning, drug overdose, illegal drug use, drink spiking, drink driving, unsafe sex, sexual assault, other violence, injuries from falling over (or being pushed or hit), gate crashing, being arrested, and social media problems (such as photos of your drunken or sexual behaviour).
+These risks include drinking too much, alcohol poisoning, drug overdose, illegal drug use, drink spiking, drink driving, unsafe sex, sexual and other violence, injuries from falling over (or being pushed or hit), gate crashing, being arrested, and social media problems (such as photos of your drunken or sexual behaviour).

 Risky partying can have long-term effects too.
-If you regularly drink too much or use party drugs, then you risk developing serious health conditions (cancer, cirrhosis of the liver, brain damage), memory loss or sexual dysfunction.
+If you regularly drink too much alcohol or use drugs, then you risk developing serious health conditions (cancer, cirrhosis of the liver, brain damage), memory loss or sexual dysfunction.

 Alcohol at parties

 can make you feel confident and fearless, which can lead to impaired decision making (such as violence, casual sex or drink driving).
 It also slows your nervous system so you become uncoordinated, have slow reflexes, and have trouble thinking clearly.